YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 **Introduction**

 Uptick Network is building a business-grade infrastructure and ecosystem for non-fungible tokens (NFTs).
-The platform is designed with a focus on multi-chain and cross-chain interoperability, and includes three key components: **NFT infrastructure** , **NFT marketplace** , and **NFT ecosystem applications.**
+The platform is designed with a focus on multi-chain and cross-chain interoperability, and includes three key components: NFT infrastructure , NFT marketplace , and NFT ecosystem applications.

 **Uptick Chain**

-Uptick Chain is a blockchain network built on the Cosmos SDK and is the core foundation of the Uptick infrastructure; specifically designed to support the use of NFTs.
+Uptick Chain is a blockchain network built on the Cosmos-SDK and is the core foundation of the Uptick infrastructure; specifically designed to support the use of NFTs.

 **IBC & EVM Support**